C-Duke0/Project3-PhillyFood/README.md

 #### **Restaurant Map Layer:**

   ##### Filter by Category: Use the filter options to view specific categories of food establishments (e.g., restaurants, cafes, bakeries).
-  Select the category from the legend menu to apply the filter.
+  Select a category from the legend menu to apply the filter.
-  Select all will either select all categories or deselect all categories allowing you to choose the categories you want brought into focus.
+  "Select All" will either select all categories or deselect all categories allowing you to choose the categories you want brought into focus.

   ##### Mouseover: Hover over different Restaurant markers to show the establishment name, category, and overall rating.